||Marsha S. Bollinger

 Energy and Water Policy, Sustainability Education, Marine Geochemistry, Earth Science Education

-and as the Dalton Endowed Chair of Environmental Sciences and Studies
+, and previously also served as the Dalton Endowed Chair of Environmental Sciences and Studies

-The Department of Interdisciplinary Studies is new to Winthrop as of August 2011.
-The department brings together interdisciplinary programs within the College of Arts and Sciences that do not have a clear departmental home.
+The Department of Interdisciplinary Studies was new to Winthrop as of August 2011.
+The department brought together interdisciplinary programs within the College of Arts & Sciences that did not have a clear departmental home.
 These programs offer 10 minors and three majors (Masters of Liberal Arts

 and B.A. in Environmental Studies

-Since 2002, Bollinger has served as the Dalton Endowed Chair of Environmental Sciences and Studies.
+From 2002-2015, Bollinger served as the Dalton Endowed Chair of Environmental Sciences and Studies.
 In academic year 2006-2007, she served as an American Association for the Advancement of Science (AAAS) Science and Technology Policy Fellow at the U.S. Department of Energy (DOE), where she contributed to the administration of the geosciences research program and monitored energy-water issues affecting DOE.